Mandav: Demographics

 As of 2001 India census, Mandav had a population of 8,545.
 Males constitute 51% of the population and females 49%.
 Mandav has an average literacy rate of 32%, lower than the national average of 59.5%: male literacy is 41%, and female literacy is 22%.
 In Mandav, 20% of the population is under 6 years of age.

-Mandva is situated in the Vindhyanchal Range at 2,000 feet above sea level.
+Mandav is situated in the Vindhyachal Range at 2,000 feet above sea level.
 There is a deep ravine that separates it from the Malwa Plateau in Central India.
 Mandav is 100 km from Indore, the nearest airport.

 History

-The history of Mandav, also known as Mandu, is known from the Paramara period in the 8th century A.D.
-Later it was under Mughal rule.
+The history of Mandav, also known as Mandu, dates back to the Paramara period in the 8th century A.D.
+Later, it was under Mughal rule.
 They called it Shadiabad, which means ‘The City of Joy’.
-The monuments are a mix of the Hindu and Afghan style of architecture.
+The monuments are a mix of Hindu and Afghan architectural styles.

-Mandu is a celebration in stone, of life and joy, of the love of the poet-prince Baz Bahadur for his beautiful consort, Rani Roopmati.
-The balladeers of Malwa still sing of the romance of these royal lovers, and high up on the crest of a hill, Roopmati's Pavilion still gazes down at Baz Bahadur's Palace, a magnificent expression of Afghan architecture.
+Mandu is associated with the relationship between Sultan Baz Bahadur and his consort, Rani Roopmati., whose romance became the subject of songs and ballads in the Malwa region.
+Roopmati's Pavilion, located on a hill overlooking Baz Bahadur's Palace, is traditionally associated with the couple.
+Baz Bahadur's Palace is an example of Afghan-influenced architecture.

-Under Mughal rule, Mandu was a pleasure resort, its lakes and palaces the scenes of splendid and extravagant festivities.
+Under Mughal rule, Mandu was a pleasure resort, its lakes and palaces the scenes of festivities.